 The Chair Sleep Training Method

-This method involves more tears than the previous two; however, you don’t leave your baby unattended in the room at all.
-Here’s how the chair method works: start by doing your normal bedtime routine.
-Then, put a chair very near the crib, bassinet, or bed and sit on the chair as your baby falls asleep.
 The goal is not to help your child fall asleep, nor to help her calm down necessarily, depending on how you implement it.
 You are generally not supposed to give your child any attention.
-The reason you are in the chair is only to reassure them that you are there with them and have not left them alone.
-Each night you move the chair farther and farther away from the crib until you are right outside the door until eventually, you no longer need the chair at all.
+The reason you are in the chair is only to reassure them that you are there and have not left them alone.
+Each night you gradually move the chair further away from them until you are right outside the door until eventually, you no longer need the chair at all.

 As you might suspect, this method can be very difficult, depending on temperament, and can take many days or weeks.
-It can be difficult to avoid engaging with your child (and “watching them cry” is very difficult), and it will likely be a little confusing to the child (particularly younger ones) when you don’t.
+It can be difficult to avoid engaging with your child and “watching them cry” is very difficult.
+Furthermore, it can be a little confusing to the child (particularly younger ones) when you don’t interact.
 However, with time and consistency, this can be a good option for parents who do not want to leave their child alone to cry but who haven’t had success with other methods, either.

 There are variations to this method (such as Kim West’s Sleep Lady Shuffle) where you do tend to the baby periodically, verbally and/or physically, and then go back to your chair.
 As with many things, finding what works best for you and your child is key.